arduino/docs-content/content/hardware/02.hero/boards/uno-rev3/tutorials/PWM-using-MATLAB-Tutorial/PWM-using-MATLAB-Tutorial.md

 - You can also use the command line arguments to upload the MATLAB® server to the Arduino® UNO via the `arduino()` command.
 See more information on using this function in the [MathWorks® documentation](https://www.mathworks.com/help/supportpkg/arduinoio/ref/arduino.html).
 - Try writing a MATLAB® code that slowly increases and then decreases the blink speed instead of adjusting the brightness.
-- Use different sensors and parts instead of the potentiometer and LED (maybe a light sensor and a motor?)
+- Use different sensors and parts instead of the potentiometer and LED, for example a light sensor.